Rapper Drakeo stabbed to death at LA music festival | DW | 20.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The US musician died after being stabbed backstage.
-He is not the only rapper who was killed in recent years.
+He is not the only rapper to be killed in recent years.

 Drakeo the Ruler, whose real name was Darrell Caldwell, was scheduled to perform at the Once Upon a Time festival in Los Angeles over the weekend, alongside hip-hop stars such as Snoop Dogg, 50 Cent and Ice Cube.

 However, a violent altercation broke out backstage, during which US rapper Drakeo was stabbed.
-He was taken to a hospital where he succumbed to his injuries.
-He was only 28 years old.
+The 28-year-old was taken to a hospital where he succumbed to his injuries.

-The festival was canceled, with fans and artist colleagues expressing their grief in social networks.
+The festival was canceled, with fans and artist colleagues expressing their grief on social networks.

 Snoop Dogg tweeted that he was in the dressing room when he learned of the stabbing, and promptly left the festival grounds.
 He offered condolences to Drakeo's family and friends, and said he was "praying for peace in hip hop."